GroovyGiantPanda/FiveM-Menu-Framework/README.md

 # FiveM Menu Framework

 Currently a WIP.
-Will most likely not work like you want it to.
+Will most likely not work like you want it to (yet).

 For interaction menus, character customization and vehicle customization.